 I’m pretty sure anyone who has hiked for any significant distance has had to deal with blisters.
 If not, you are super lucky and must share your secrets with us in the comments below.
 Even after breaking in my boots, blisters were one of my biggest challenges on the Appalachian Trail!

-I, like Cheryl Strayed, would have been better off to toss my boots off a cliff and duct tape flip flops to my feet after what my boots did to them.
+I, like Cheryl Strayed in Wild, would have been better off to toss my boots off a cliff and duct tape flip flops to my feet after what my boots did to them.
 I had blisters, blood blisters, lost toe nails, and was in a lot of pain with every step.

 I hiked through a few weeks of horribly painful feet, because people kept saying I just had to break my boots in more.
 But it was just getting silly, I was taking frequent zero days to try to let my feet dry out and heal, only to get more monster blisters as soon I started hiking again.

 How to prevent blisters on the trail